 - Once the shared mailbox is created, click Add users to this mailbox.

 - Next, click Add members and add users from your organization with a standard user picker.
 The users you choose will have the Full Access permission to the mailbox and will be able to behave as the owner of the mailbox.

 - Once you have selected the users, click Save and Confirm to apply all changes.

 You have just created a shared mailbox.
 A good thing is that for users specified as having full access to it, Outlook automatically displays shared folders of this mailbox.
 If a user you added opens the People view in Outlook, there should be a contacts folder visible on the My Contacts list.

 Again, the problem arises if you want to use OWA.
 It simply does not support opening contacts folder from the shared mailbox.

 Sadly contacts are also more limited than calendar folders in this scenario.
 Sharing externally is available only when two organizations are federated.

-In the mobile age, BYOD world, and cloud era sharing is not just a buzz-word.
+In the mobile age and cloud era, sharing is not just a buzz-word.
 It is a must.
-Contacts sharing is almost as important as email communication and as pointed out above, not so well implemented in Office 365.
+Contacts sharing is almost as important as email communication and as pointed out above, there are some aspects that could be improved in Office 365.
 Let’s hope that this will change soon.